nwakaku/amaci-solution/Readme.md

 - **Message Signing**:
   - Allow users to sign MACI messages directly from the app.
   - Display signed messages in human-readable and raw formats.
-- **Backup and Recovery**:
-  - Generate mnemonic phrases for keypair recovery.
-  - Restore keypairs using recovery phrases.

 - **User-Friendly Interface**:
   - Intuitive dashboard to manage keys and view their status.
   - Tooltip explanations for technical actions.